somod-dev/somod/packages/docs/src/reference/main-concepts/parameters.md

 The `parameters.yaml` contains one section, **parameters**

 - **`parameters`**
-  parameters is a map of the parameter name to json schema.
+  parameters is a map of the parameter name to JSON schema.

   - `Parameter name`
     The parameter name has the following constraints